UHarishinkx/barclays/README.md

 - Customer explorer with local driver explanation
 - Intervention playbook by risk tier

-## Why It Is Industry-Ready
+## Why This Is Industry-Ready
-- Explainable, transparent risk signals for compliance
+- Explainable, transparent signals support compliance and fairness
-- Early intervention focus to reduce losses and collections cost
+- Early intervention reduces losses and collections cost
-- Scalable design for real-time scoring and outreach
+- Scalable approach for real-time scoring and outreach
-- Metrics aligned to business constraints (top-K recall)
+- Metrics align with real-world capacity constraints

 ## Notes
 - Model artifacts are generated during training and intentionally excluded from version control.